The claim that buttermilk is a probiotic-rich drink for gastrointestinal troubles is somewhat correct. Here’s the breakdown:

 Buttermilk can be part of a balanced diet, but it isn’t a panacea for stomach issues.

-, see a doctor for an accurate diagnosis and treatment.
+If you have chronic stomach problems, see a doctor for an accurate diagnosis and treatment.